nautobot/nautobot-app-netbox-importer/README.md

 pip install nautobot-netbox-importer
 ```

-> The plugin is compatible with Nautobot 1.0 and can handle JSON data exported from NetBox 2.10.3 through 2.10.5 at present.
+> The plugin is compatible with Nautobot 1.0.0b3 and later and can handle JSON data exported from NetBox 2.10.x at present.

 Once installed, the plugin needs to be enabled in your `nautobot_config.py`: